Jeannette Altwegg: Skating career

 Altwegg was coached by Jacques Gerschwiler and was known for her strong compulsory figures.
+She won four British Figure Skating Championships.
 She won bronze at the 1948 Winter Olympics in St. Moritz, Switzerland, finishing third behind Barbara Ann Scott of Canada and Eva Pawlik of Austria.
 In 1951, she stood atop the podium at the European Championships in Zurich and at the World Championships in Milan.

 Altwegg successfully defended her continental title at the 1952 European Championships in Vienna.
 She was awarded gold at the 1952 Winter Olympics in Oslo, Norway, ahead of Tenley Albright of the United States and Jacqueline du Bief of France.
 She became the first British woman to win an individual gold medal at a Winter Olympics.
 Her achievement was not matched until the 2010 Winter Olympics in Vancouver when Amy Williams won gold in skeleton.
 Altwegg was the first British woman to have won two individual medals (gold and bronze) at the Winter Olympics.

 After her Olympic victory, Altwegg bypassed a lucrative professional career due to a knee injury.
-In 1953, she was awarded the Commander of the Order of the British Empire (CBE).
+In the 1953 Coronation Honours, she was appointed, at the recommendation of Winston Churchill, Commander of the Order of the British Empire (CBE) for services to amateur skating.
 She was inducted into the World Figure Skating Hall of Fame in 1993.